The JCEA Board of Directors adopted the following mission statement for the Alliance in 2012.

-The Board of Directors has also established goals and objectives for the Alliance for the next five years (2013-2018).
-The three goals include:
+The JCEA Board of Directors has established goals and objectives for the Alliance for five years (2018-2023).
+The goals include:

 Business Retention, Expansion and Recruitment.
-JCEA will further develop a business Retention, Expansion and Recruitment program for the Jackson County area to evaluate the local business climate, offer assistance to employers through meetings or actions pertaining to economic development guidelines and incentives hiring, training, and other appropriate activity to expansion, relocation, recruitment, and attract targeted industry to increase local tax base, sales tax collection and to create or retain jobs.
+JCEA will further develop a business retention, expansion & recruitment program for the Jackson County area to evaluate the local business climate, offer assistance to employers through meetings or actions pertaining to economic development guidelines and incentives, hiring, training and other appropriate activity relating to expansion, relocation, recruitment, and attraction of industries to increase the local tax base, sales tax collection and to create or retain jobs.

-- Implement and utilize Synchronist software to identify needs of existing industry.
+JCEA will continue to utilize Synchronist software to identify needs of existing industry

-- Visit four businesses per month and provide them with the wide array of resources available.
+JCEA will visit businesses and provide them with the wide array of resources available to them

 Create Higher Wage Industry Jobs.
-Increase the Jackson County Statistical Labor average wage for jobs to $13.50 per hour.
-Jackson County wage levels will be monitored on an annual basis using the Iowa Department of Workforce Development Data.
+Increase the Jackson County Statistical Labor average wage for jobs to $16.50 per hour.
+Jackson County wage levels will be monitored on an annual basis using the Iowa Department of Workforce Development data.

 New Construction Plan.
 Promote and facilitate $50 million in new construction in Jackson County.
 We will track construction data through information provided by the individual city building permits and the Jackson County Assessor’s office.